BlaZe-BI/Power-BI-Projects/IKEA B2B Sales/README.md

 All data transformation was performed in **Power Query**, including:

 - Data cleaning and normalization
 - Type transformation
 - Removal of inconsistencies
 - Creation of a custom `dimDate` table
+- Fiscal calendar logic implementation
 - Auto date/time disabled for controlled time intelligence modeling

-The final structure follows a star-schema approach.
+The final structure follows a structured star-schema approach.

 ---